undrits/ruslex/README.md

-# russian lexicon
+# RusLex

-Russian lexicon data from 4 sources.
+RusLex is a databse of Russian lexicon that combines data from 4 sources.
 The data include morphological and pronunciation analyses.

+## NEW!
+Data on novel Russian loanwords is coming soon!

 The sources are: